LinkunGao/GltfLoader-Plugin/docs/source/Intro/index.md

 **Notice:**

-Currently the library is under develop period, the npm pacage name is `temporary`, it will be `change` after.
+Currently the library is under develop period, the npm package name is `temporary`, it will be `change` after.

 - `Functions`
   - `Gltfloader plugin`